manifest-network/manifest-ledger/x/manifest/README.md

 # x/manifest

-The manifest module handles automatic & manual minting of a set token to stakeholders.
+The manifest module provides functionality for manual token minting/burning by the POA administrator.